-14. LGBTQ
+15.LGBTQ

-We will ensure that staff have the skills, knowledge and understanding to keep LGBTQ pupils safe.
-In particular we recognize that LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.See appendix 6.
+We will ensure that staff have the skills, knowledge and understanding to keep LGBTQ and gender questioning pupils safe.
+In particular we recognize that LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.\See appendix 6.

-15. Mobile phones and cameras
+16. Mobile phones and cameras